bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Earthstronauts:

 The ultimate aim of design must be restoring ​harmony in the carbon cycle.
-No longer can we produce ​meaningless prints, tchotchkes, devices, apps, objects, and software. ​ No design shall be created without first asking “does this need to exist?” — “does this help drawn down carbon from the atmosphere?” — “does this re-balance natural systems?”
+No longer can we produce ​meaningless prints, tchotchkes, devices, apps, objects, and software. ​ No design shall be created without first asking “does this need to exist?” — “does this drawn down carbon from the atmosphere?” — “does this re-balance natural systems?”

-We need the conscious​, cooperative effort of all artists, designers, politicians, craftspeople, scientists, farmers, parents, small business owners, etc. A new design education must aid in this.
+We need the conscious​, cooperative effort of all designers, politicians, craftspeople, scientists, farmers, parents, small business owners, etc. A new design education must aid in this federated endeavore.
 How might a new pedagogical approaches focus on the liminal; designers as connectors?
 For everything is connected.

-Designers must recognize anew and learn to grasp the composite character of “climate” as a holistic entity AND in its separate, interconnected parts (climate(s): natural, social, etc.? _the_ planetary climate? the earth? nature? the universe?).
+Designers must recognize anew and learn to grasp the composite character of “climate” as a holistic entity AND in its separate, interconnected parts (climate(s): natural, social, technical, etc.? _the_ planetary climate? the earth? nature? the universe?).
 Only then will our designing be imbued with the spirit it has lost as mere servant of capitalism.

-Old styles and models for designing​ are not capable of producing the required new unity.
+Old styles and models for designing​ are not capable of producing the required unity.
 Abandon them.
-New styles, new processses, new ways of working, of making, and of seeing are required.​
+New styles, new processses, new ways of working, new ways of making, and new ways of seeing are required.​

 We must merge design with the workshop, the science lab, the forest, the internet, the ocean depths, the lecture hall, the meadow, the studio, and the public square.
-Designers must be the nexus between new interests and needs.
+Designers shall become the nexus between new interests and needs.
 Our client is our climate.
 Our goals: drawing down carbon, the welfare of all life, and the restoration of spaceship earth.

 ## What was that?

-“BauErden” is meant to replicate some of the concepts from the original Bauhaus manifesto, but written with a climate lens, a planet-centered lens, instead of architecture building and craft as a focus...
+“BauErden” is meant to replicate the concepts from the original Bauhaus manifesto, but with a climate-centered lens, instead of architecture building and craft as a focus...

 bauhaus course diagram?